Mr-Nair/Hiwi-Arduino/Guide.md

 ## 8. Remove Your Data

 Please don't forget to remove your uploaded directory.

-Enter the following command in
-console: **rm -rf uploadpoint/[YourFolderName]/**
+To do so, Enter the following command in console: **rm -rf uploadpoint/[YourFolderName]/**

 The function is depicted here: